Dense Breasts: Answers to Commonly Asked Questions

-- What are the findings of my recent mammogram?
+- What are the dense breast-related findings in my recent mammogram?

-- Are other additional screening or diagnostic tests recommended?
+- Do you recommend additional screening or diagnostic tests for me?

-What are researchers hoping to learn about the relationship between breast density and breast cancer?
+What are researchers studying about the relationship between breast density and breast cancer?

-- Can imaging tests such as 3-D mammography (breast tomosynthesis), MRI, and ultrasound help provide a clearer picture of breast density?
+- Can imaging tests such as 3-D mammography, MRI, ultrasound, or other imaging procedures help provide a clearer picture of breast density?

 - Are there certain patterns or areas of dense breast tissue that are particularly “risky”?